emukidid/swiss-gc/README.md

 2. Copy the compressed Swiss DOL file found in the DOL folder to the device/medium you are using to boot homebrew.
 3. Launch Swiss, browse your device and load a DOL or GCM!

-If the above steps do not work, try using the non-compressed Swiss DOL file.
+Note: If the above steps do not work, try using the non-compressed Swiss DOL file.

+Another Note: Specific devices will have specific locations/executable file variants that need to be used, please check the documentation with those devices on where Swiss will need to be placed.

 ## Navigating Swiss
 ### Controls